owen-ho/MAD-AY22-P05-Team-B/README_QIREN.md

 ### Profile Page
-User can view their own posts in their profile page under the "Profile" tab
+User can view their own posts in their profile page under the "Profile" tab.
+The number of friends and posts are shown beside the profile pictures.

+If the user clicks on the Friends count, it navigates to the Friends Page

+If the user clicks on the Posts count, it jumps to the user's own posts tab if the user is not already in the tab

 <img src="https://user-images.githubusercontent.com/104065272/182044945-67d92e2d-0c33-4caa-9410-1a2764106aed.jpeg" alt="drawing" width="400"/>